philipellisis/csd-docs/docs/what-to-buy.md

 ### If you want a real plunger

 You have a few options here.
-If you are getting the main board (above) then you can just get the "plunger only" option.
-If you just want a standalone plunger, then you can get the full plunger kit.
-In either case you have the option of also getting a Williams style plunger included in the kit or just the board (you will need to provide the physical plunger, which if you have a Legends Pinball cabinet, then this plunger will mount to it)
+If you are getting the main board or mini board separately (mentioned above) then you should just get the "plunger only" option.
+If you just want a standalone plunger "kit" that you can use with your system without having to purchase anything else, then you can get the full plunger kit and it comes with the PinOne mini board.
+In either case you have the option of also getting a Williams style plunger included in the kit or just the board (you will need to provide the physical plunger, which if you have a Legends Pinball cabinet or Arcade 1up, then this plunger board will mount to it)
 - [Plunger](https://www.clevelandsoftwaredesign.com/pinball-parts/p/virtual-pinball-plunger-attachment)

 ### If you want solenoids